What does it feel like to be hypnotized on stage?

 The way people typically describe the feeling of being hypnotized, during hypnotherapy, is to be in a calm, physically, and mentally relaxed state, in which they are able to focus deeply on what they are thinking about.

-What are the four steps of hypnosis?
+What are the stages of hypnosis?

 - Stage 1 – Absorb Attention.
 In order to absorb attention, you simply want to capture the attention and focus of your client. …